-- 1. Access the non-conformance (page 46) that you want to modify. - 2.
-In the row containing one of the defects of the non-conformance, select \(\sqrt{.} \).
-The Edit Non Conformance window appears. - 3.
-Provide values as specified in the following table.
+- 1. Access the non-conformance (on page 84) that you want to modify. - 2.
+In the row containing one of the defects of the non-conformance, select

+The Edit Non Conformance window appears.

-Box Description SUMMARY Enter the summary of the non-conformance.
+Вох Description SUMMARY Enter the summary of the non-conformance.
 A value is required.
-NON CONFORMANCE TYPE This box is disabled and populated with the value Manufacturing Defect.
+NON CONFORMANCE TYPE This box is disabled and populated with the value Manufacturing Defect .
 DEFECT TYPE Select the type of the defect associated with the non-conformance.
 A value is required.
-DEFECT REASON Select Select Reason , specify the hierarchical set of reasons for the non-conformance, and then select Apply .
+DEFECT REASON Select Select Reason, specify the hierarchical set of reasons for the non-conformance, and then select Apply.
 Note: The reasons that appear in the Select Reasons window are pre-defined in Plant Applications Administrator, and appear based on the value in the NON CONFORMANCE TYPE box.
 If you want to modify the list of reasons, contact your administrator.
-FULL DESCRIPTION Enter the full description of the non-conformance.
+FULL DESCRIPTION Enter the full description of the non-confor- mance.